-Those conducting substantial fieldwork in their second year will not be expected to submit for Confirmation until their seventh term.
+Those conducting substantial fieldwork in their third or fourth year will not be expected to submit for Confirmation until their seventh term.
 Otherwise students should submit by Friday of 6th Week of the sixth term from admission as a PRS student, and no later than the ninth term.